mpckkk/Python/meta-research/readme.md

 **blt** : code for paper: "Byte Latent Transformer: Patches Scale Better Than Tokens"

 **xformers** : Hackable and optimized Transformers building blocks, supporting a composable construction

+**param** : PArametrized Recommendation and Ai Model benchmark is a repository for development of numerous uBenchmarks as well as end to end nets for evaluation of training and inference platforms